chethanm99/mentoring/mentees/README.md

 To ensure that any responses to your questions don’t get split across platforms, stick to one channel at a time so answers can be collected in one space and are easier for others to reference in the future.

 **I'm excited about contributing to Open Source with CNCF but overwhelmed by its complexity.
 How else can I build my understanding?**
-OS can be jargon-heavy, getting familiar with the vocab/terminology can be helpful If in doubt, reach out - the community is built upon supportive relationships Example reference(s): (Paragraph) CNCF Glossary
+OS can be jargon-heavy, getting familiar with the vocab/terminology can be helpful.
+If in doubt, reach out - the community is built upon supportive relationships.
+Example reference(s): (Paragraph) CNCF Glossary

-**What are the benefits to becoming a Mentee?**
+**What are the benefits of becoming a Mentee?**
-* Skills, experience and confidence
+* Skills, experience, and confidence
 * Guidance from industry experts
 * Internationally-recognised programs
 * Networking opportunity; employers and community